 Many iFolks are having a problem while attaching a TV via HDMI cable to their MacBook Pro.
 The connection shows up a perfect picture.
 However, the sound does not go through the TV speakers.
 Instead, it goes through the MacBook speakers.
 When users are trying to adjust the settings (in Preferences > Sound > Output), there is no option to select the HDMI output, just the internal speakers.
 This problem happens on various TVs (Samsung, Panasonic, Vizio, Element, Sony).

-Note: If you are using MacBook Pro which is older than mid-2010 model, keep in mind that it does not support passing audio through the Mini Display Port.
+Note: If you are using MacBook Pro which is older than the mid-2010 model, keep in mind that it does not support passing audio through the Mini Display Port.

 Fix #1: Select Your TV as a Sound Output Device